ga4gh/data-security/AAI/FAQ.md

 the client application.
 A token exchange operation is executed by the client, in exchange for a *Passport* JWT that may be used downstream to access resources.
 In this example flow, the *Passport* is included as authorization in the POST to a DRS server.
-The token exchange has also specified a known resource server website that will limit the audience of the *Passport*.
+The token exchange has also specified known resources that will limit the audience of the *Passport*.

 {% plantuml %}